pytorch/pytorch/docs/source/notes/faq.rst

 By default, computations involving variables that require gradients will keep history.
-This means that you should avoid using such variables in computations which will live beyond your training loops, e.g., when tracking statistics; you should instead detach the variable or access its data correctly.
+This means that you should avoid using such variables in computations which will live beyond your training loops, e.g., when tracking statistics.
+Instead, you should detach the variable or access its underlyhing data.

 Sometimes, it can be non-obvious when differentiable variables can occur.
 Consider the following training loop (abridged from `source